Newport Beach Premises Liability Lawyer

 - Avoid fast settlement offers that may not cover the full cost of your injuries.

-Yes.
+Yes, even if you were partially at fault for the accident in Newport Beach, you may still be able to recover some compensation.
 California follows a comparative fault rule.
 If you were partly responsible, your recovery may be reduced by your share of fault, but you can still pursue a claim.
+Your attorney can help you understand your legal position and how your responsibility for the incident might affect your overall claim.

+If you were injured on government property in Newport Beach, you could still be entitled to compensation for your losses, but it may work a little bit differently.
 Claims against government agencies follow different rules and shorter deadlines.
 Filing the proper paperwork quickly is key to keeping your claim alive.
+Consult a lawyer as soon as possible if your premises liability case involves a government entity.

 Let Bentley & More LLP Help

 If a dangerous property condition left you injured, you don’t have to handle everything on your own.
 Let the team at Bentley & More LLP review your situation and explain your rights.
-Consultations are free, and we’ll give you clear answers about how to move forward.
+As your trusted Newport Beach persona injury lawyer, we offer free consultations and provide clear answers about how to move forward.

 Time limits apply, so don’t delay.
 Call our office today at (949) 870-3800 or submit a form on our website.
 The sooner we get started, the better we can protect your case and preserve key evidence.